dd32/td-gh-ex/readme.txt

 Source: http://genericons.com

 == Changelog ==

+= 1.2 =
+* Add support for visible edit shortcuts in the customizer for site title and tagline and footer options by adding support for Selective Refresh in addition to instant JS-based previewing.
+* Add support for starter content in the customizer for fresh sites, with WordPress 4.7.
+* Fix checkbox sanitization in the customizer.

 = 1.1 =
 * All options in the customizer are now instantly live-previewed with postMessage.
 * Add support for selective refresh in the customizer for widgets, and generated colors.